Waterfalls Near Chennai – A Guide To Kone Falls or Kailasakona Falls

 Other Falls Near to Kone Falls

-Tada Falls alias Kambakam falls or Ubbalamadugu falls is a nearby beautiful fall at around 12 kilometres distance from Varadaiahpalem town.
-Talakona waterfalls is another nearby major falls at around 49 kilometres from the temple town, Tirupati.
-Apart from the above-mentioned falls, there are a number of other falls, which are not so famous, in around 50 kilometres of the radial distance of Kone Falls.
+Tada Falls, alias Kambakam Falls or Ubbalamadugu Falls, is a beautiful fall around 12 kilometers from Varadaiahpalem town.
+Talakona Waterfalls is another nearby major fall at around 49 kilometers from the temple town, Tirupati.
+Apart from the above-mentioned falls, there are several other falls, which are not so famous, in around 50 kilometers of the radial distance of Kone Falls.

 Famous Temples Near to Kone Falls, Great Chennai Weekend Getaway Places

-The Famous Kalahasti Shiva temple which was originally built by the great Pallava kings and later renovated by the Great Chola Kings Kulothunga Cholan I, II & III in the 11th century, is very close to Kone falls; near to Uthukottai.
-Kalahasti Temple is the World’s only temple that is open on Solar and Lunar Eclipses.
+The Famous Kalahasti Shiva temple, which was originally built by the great Pallava kings and later renovated by the Great Chola Kings Kulothunga Cholan I, II & III in the 11th century, is very close to Kone Falls, near Uthukottai.
+Kalahasti Temple is the World’s only temple open on Solar and Lunar Eclipses.
 The world-famous Tirupathi Lord Venkateshwara temple is also close to Kone Falls.
-Varadaiahpalem Oneness Temple is another famous temple nearby, which is having the largest meditation hall in Asia without pillars.
+Varadaiahpalem Oneness Temple is another famous temple nearby, which has the largest meditation hall in Asia without pillars.

 Puttur or Puthur Kettu Near Kone Falls